econ-ark/TITLARK/Assignments/Nondurables-During-Great-Recession.md

 	  * if it already exists: `git checkout ccarrollATjhueconSolutions`

 ## Copy the notebook and make it writeable:
+   1. Make your solutions notebook
-   1. * `cp Nondurables-During-Great-Recession-Problems.ipynb Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
+   * `cp Nondurables-During-Great-Recession-Problems.ipynb Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
    * `chmod u+w Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
    1. Open the notebook
       * `jupyter notebook` from the command line in the notebooks directory
    1. Read through the notebook, and create (or fill in) "SOLUTION" cells after the "PROBLEM" cells